thecipherrr/CPPython/README.md

 ### 3. How Transcompiler Works:
 TBD

-## WORK IN PROGRESS, NOT FINISHED YET!!
+## WORK IN PROGRESS, PARTIALLY FINISHED!!